gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 In this workshop we will work with Object Storage for persistence, which can either be [MinIO](https://min.io/) as shown in the workshop, [Amazon S3](https://aws.amazon.com/s3/) or any other cloud Object Storage solution.
 We will use object storage as a drop-in replacement for Hadoop HDFS.

 We assume that the **Data platform** described [here](../01-environment) is running and accessible.

 In this workshop, we will use the flight-data available in the data-transfer folder of the environment.
-The files prepared here will be used later by the other workshops.
+The files prepared in this workshop will be used later by the other workshops.

 ## Volume Map data for Minio container